 After the oil price plunged in 2016, I revisited my childhood home, Brunei, and witnessed the once vibrant orange donkey pump now rusty and stagnant.
 The downfall of the petroleum industry had upended a country's social setting, and at this point, I knew that it was time for the rise of sustainable energy.

-My drive to find a feasible form of renewable penetration to the grid led me to investigate the benefits of ‘smart grid’ technology on the efficiency and sustainability of the power grid within my school research paper.
+My drive to find a feasible form of renewable penetration to the grid led me to investigate the benefits of ‘smart grid’ technology on the efficiency and sustainability of the power grid for my school research paper.
 I carried out extensive research into integrating smart meters and supercapacitors into the current fossil-fueled electric grid, sparking my interest to ‘test’ it out in Indonesia.

 I continued my smart grid endeavor by pursuing an internship at a local Indonesian electrical consulting company.
 While simulating a microgrid for Keban, a rural Indonesian island, I realized that electricity cost can often be lowered when renewable energy is incorporated into the grid; proving that renewable penetration of the smart grid is, indeed, sustainable.
 As a feasible and effective alternative, I believe that with the integration of smart systems, I aspire to help Indonesia work towards a more sustainable and efficient electrical grid.